Whovillage/dermtest-test-task/README.md

 ## Add Oauth2

 I added log-in with Github using Oauth2.
 For this I added `spring-boot-starter-oauth2-client` as a dependency.
 Then I registered a new oauth app in Github and added the clientID and client secret to project configuration.
 This automatically added Github auth to the project.
-I hid the client secret in the `.env` file, but decided to push the `.env` file to remote so that the evaluator would also have the secret when testing the app.
+In real environnment the secret should never be visible in the remote repo, but with this test task I decided to push the secret to remote so that the evaluator would also have easy access when testing the app.

 Adding security to the app, however, introduced a complication - namely CSRF protection got enabled in addition to auth.
 This caused all POST requests to give a 403 response.
 Debugging and solving this problem took me down a rabbithole for a couple of hours.
 I was finally able to find a way to disable CSRF by changing the WebSecurity configuration of the application.
 The solution uses a deprecated `WebSecurityConfigurerAdapter` to achieve it, but as this was not in the actual scope of this task I left it as is.
 In production environments where users are able to produce input through the browser and sensitive information is at play, CSRF should definitely stay enabled.